-I was delighted to publish this piece written by my dear friend and Disney expert Sandra Halket of Click The Mouse.
-As a mom of two amazing girls, Sandra is no stranger to traveling with her kids.
+I was delighted to publish this piece written by my dear friend and Disney expert Sandra Pappas of Click The Mouse.
+As a mom of two amazing kids, Sandra is no stranger to traveling with her kids.
 Her now-grown daughters have both experienced Disney since they were in diapers.
 As research for her business, she checked out Disney Cruise Line’s Disney Magic cruise ship.

 Magic and Wonder on the Disney Cruise Line